bruceyang2012/Face-detection-with-mobilenet-ssd/README.md

 ## Description
-This is a implemetation of mobilenet-ssd for face detection written by keras.
+This is a implementation of mobilenet-ssd for face detection written by keras.

 ## prepare data
 1. You are advised to use CUDA-compatible GPUs to train the model.